radgrad/docusaurus2/docs/devops/deployment/microsoft-azure.md

 }
 ```

-Make a copy of this file (or rename it) to settings.production.json.
+Copy the contents of `settings.production.sample.json` over `settings.development.json`.
+Rename `settings.development.json` to `settings.production.json`.
 Then edit the fields as follows:

 Sidebar > Overview.
 Record your app name, resource group and subscription ID